9 Safe & Non-Toxic Shower Curtains & Liners To Keep Your Showers Clean

 They’re processed without bleach or toxic chemicals and come equipped with nickel-plated (i.e. non-rusting) brass grommets.

-Since the most non-toxic shower curtain liners are no synthetic liners at all, these natural fabrics dry quickly and will repel enough water to keep your bathroom dry without adding plastic.
+Since the best non-toxic shower curtain liners are no synthetic liners at all, these natural fabrics dry quickly and will repel enough water to keep your bathroom dry without adding plastic.

 If you can’t find a size that fits, contact them for custom options.